bradallenfisher/dmd-course-materials/topics/narrative.md

 **Films, novels, drawings and paintings, comic books, and games** are products that tell a story to highlight a moral or ethical quandary, contribute to discourse on a popular or marginalized subject, function a teaching tool, entertain, illuminate, or .

-** Podcasts** often combine journalism techniques and sound editing to disseminate knowledge or entertainment. https://vimeo.com/150176538 [poor sound quality]
+** Podcasts** often combine journalism techniques and creative sound editing to disseminate knowledge and promote empathy.

+https://vimeo.com/150176538 [poor sound quality]

 **Industrial design** use visual and sculptural elements to communicate what a product does and how it's used.